upbound/docs/content/providers/provider-aws/authentication.md

 {{<hover label="trust" line="7">}}"Federated": "&lt;OIDC_PROVIDER_ARN&gt;"{{</hover>}}.

-Add a {{<hover label="trust" line="10">}}Condition{{</hover>}} to restrict access to the role to only the Provider pod.
+Add a {{<hover label="trust" line="10">}}Condition{{</hover>}} to restrict access to the role to only the Provider's servicer account.

 The {{<hover label="trust" line="10">}}Condition{{</hover>}} uses
 {{<hover label="trust" line="11">}}StringLike{{</hover>}} to generically match
 the Provider's service account.

 {{<expand "Why use a generic match?">}}
-The token used for authentication includes the full name of the AWS Provider pod.
+The token used for authentication includes the full name of the AWS Provider's Kubernetes service acccount.

-Crossplane uses a Deployment for the Provider pod.
-As a result the service account ends in a hash.
-If the Provider pod restarts the hash changes and the
+The Provider's service account name ends in a hash.
+If the hash changes the
 {{<hover label="trust" line="10">}}Condition{{</hover>}} doesn't match.
 {{< /expand >}}